-Awards Prediction: This is lightweight compared to Juday's dramatic incursions, but should be no less important.
+Awards Prediction: This is lightweight compared to Juday's heavy drama films, but should be no less important.
 The young superstar does a great job: she plays it just right, neither campy nor understated; she has great lines that she delivers with pitch-perfect timing; and she manages to make herself simpatica even when she's being pushy.
-She should be a frontrunner for the best actress award.
+She should one of the frontrunners for the best actress award.
 Also, this genre is very much the turf of the film's writer-director, Joey Reyes, so it's pretty sure to be in the running for major awards, particularly the scriptwriting and editing awards.

 Multi-awarded filmmaker Joel Lamangan helms this project aside from his other MMFF entry this year, ZsaZsa Zaturnnah Ze Moveeh.